AI Strategy / Foundation

 Thesis

-Build Andrej Karpathy’s LLM Knowledge Base for Businesses (10x Output!) teaches a practical ai strategy move: This video walks through setting up Andrej Karpathy's 'LLM wiki' second-brain system for a business by creating an Obsidian vault, pasting in Karpathy's GitHub-gist idea file, and letting Claude Code build a raw/schema/wiki structure that ingests your business data into a self-linking, queryable knowledge base.
+Build Andrej Karpathy’s LLM Knowledge Base for Businesses (10x Output!) teaches a practical coding-agent workflow move: This video walks through setting up Andrej Karpathy's 'LLM wiki' second-brain system for a business by creating an Obsidian vault, pasting in Karpathy's GitHub-gist idea file, and letting Claude Code build a raw/schema/wiki structure that ingests your business data into a self-linking, queryable knowledge base.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.